macterra/DACbot/README.md

-# DACbot
+# Qbot

 ## What is it

-A customized version of [patHyatt](https://github.com/patHyatt/)'s [XmppBot-for-HipChat](https://github.com/patHyatt/XmppBot-for-HipChat) that manages the queue for a scarce resource, in this case the DAC which is a controller for a neurosurgery robot.
+A customized version of [patHyatt](https://github.com/patHyatt/)'s [XmppBot-for-HipChat](https://github.com/patHyatt/XmppBot-for-HipChat) that manages the queue for a scarce resource.

 ## To use:

-DACbot responds to the following commands:
+Qbot responds to the following commands:

 |command  |shortcut|result|
 |---------|--------|------|